cyplo/genpass/README.md

     -h, --help       Prints help information
     -d               Include at least one digit
-    -l               Include at least one lowercase letter -u               Include at least one uppercase letter -V, --version    Prints version information
+    -l               Include at least one lowercase letter -s               Include at least one (non alphanumeric) special character -u               Include at least one uppercase letter -V, --version    Prints version information